watson-instrument-solutions/documentation/README.md

 #### CRUD all bookings / users

 Admin accounts will be able to view and edit / delete all current bookings from all users.
-They will also be able to view, create/update/delete all users if necessary.
+They will also be able to view, create, and delete all users if necessary.

 #### CRUD all equipment